Stéphane Provost

-Stéphane Provost (May 5, 1967 in Montreal, Quebec – April 22, 2005 in Weston, Florida) was a French Canadian National Hockey League (NHL) linesman.
+Stéphane Provost (May 5, 1967 – April 22, 2005) was a French Canadian National Hockey League (NHL) linesman.

 Career

 Provost played as a defenceman prior to his officiating career, playing two seasons in the Quebec Major Junior Hockey League (QMJHL) for the Verdun Junior Canadiens and the Saint-Jean Castors between 1985 and 1987.
 He then worked as an official in the QMJHL from 1989 to 1994.
-Provost was hired by the NHL in September 1994 and officiated his first regular season game on January 25, 1995 between the Florida Panthers and Tampa Bay Lightning; his career included 695 regular season games.
+Provost was hired by the NHL in September 1994 and officiated his first regular season game on January 25, 1995, between the Florida Panthers and Tampa Bay Lightning; his career included 695 regular season games.

 Death

 Provost was killed at 37 years of age in a road accident at approximately 3:30 a.m.
 Eastern Time while travelling on his motorcycle west on State Road 84 after hitting a tractor trailer.
 The motorcycle burst into flames, falling onto Provost, who was not wearing a motorcycle helmet.
 Police reports indicate Provost was leaving a bar at the Hard Rock Hotel in Hollywood, Florida.
 The driver of the tractor trailer was uninjured.
 Provost was survived by his wife, Sandra, and two daughters, Ashley and Reily.